SCCapstone/DKMS/README.md

 ## Running Tests

 In one terminal run the application using 'yarn dev'.
 Then in a second terminal run the tests using 'yarn test'.
-A window will pop up prompting you to choose E2E testing or component testing.
+A window will pop up prompting you to choose E2E testing (behavior) or component testing (unit).
 Once one is picked, those tests will run.

 # Authors